melissa135/deep_typhoon/README.md

 Downloading images and training CNN may take a long time.
 Here I offerd a trained CNN named net_relu.pth, so that you can directly use it in step4 and skip step1-3.
 But you need to prepare your test set by running create_samples.py with some necessary modified.

 ## Tips
+* Memory should be at least 1.5G .
+* This project is written without cuda(), while you can use cuda() to transfer the CNN onto GPU and speedup the training.
+* The images and labels are crawled from agora.ax.nii.ac.jp/digital-typhoon , and the labels are refered to JMA(Japan Meteorological agency).

 ## More Information
+See ...